Understanding Beacons: Contextualized User Experience

 - properties, etc.

-This step also enables various Google integrations, like the Places API and Bearby API.
+This step also enables various Google integrations, like the Places API and Nearby API.

 3. Proximity Beacon API: